Safety of and Immune Response to Dolutegravir in HIV-1 Infected Infants, Children, and Adolescents

 a study on HIV/AIDS

 Dolutegravir (DTG) is an HIV drug in the integrase inhibitor drug class.
-This study will test the safety of and immune response to DTG in HIV-1 infected infants, children, and adolescents.
+This study evaluated the pharmacokinetics (PK), safety, tolerability of and immune response to DTG when used concurrently with optimized background therapy (OBT) in HIV-1 infected infants, children, and adolescents.

 Phase I/II, Multi-Center, Open-Label Pharmacokinetic, Safety, Tolerability and Antiviral Activity of Dolutegravir, a Novel Integrase Inhibitor, in Combination Regimens in HIV-1 Infected Infants, Children and Adolescents

-HIV Infections Integrase Inhibitors Infant Child Adolescent Dolutegravir Dolutegravir (DTG) film-coated tablets DTG granules for suspension DTG dispersible tablets
+HIV Infections, Integrase Inhibitors, Infant, Child, Adolescent, DTG film-coated tablets, DTG granules for suspension, DTG dispersible tablets

 You can join if…